How to Become a Statistician in 2022

 Statisticians apply statistical theories and methods to collect, analyze and interpret quantitative data.
-They work for companies involved in market research and public opinion, for industries concerned with areas such as quality control and product development, and – frequently – for local, state and federal governments.
-Hard-core theoretical statisticians usually find themselves in research and academia.
+They may work for companies involved in market research and public opinion, for industries concerned with areas such as quality control and product development and for local, state and federal governments.
+Theoretical statisticians usually find themselves in research and academia.

 Depending on their level of experience, statisticians may be asked to:

 - Decide upon an appropriate strategy to collect data.

 - Extract data from existing sources or instigate new procedures, including science experiments, opinion polls and more.

 - Design new statistical models and data collection tools if needed.

 - Provide strategic recommendations/predictions based on their statistical findings and highlight any data limitations.

 - Develop and maintain statistical tools, databases and programs.